A Two-Week Journey on EuroHPC Leonardo

 What we were looking for

-DKSplit serves as a foundational component in our brand threat detection pipeline.
 Before we can analyze whether a domain poses a risk, we first need to understand what it says.
-Accurate segmentation is the prerequisite for everything that follows.
 That is why improving DKSplit’s accuracy matters to us.
 Our goal was never to replace BiLSTM with a large language model.
-We wanted something more specific: to borrow the LLM’s world knowledge without borrowing its tendency to “think.”
+We wanted something more specific: to borrow the LLM’s world knowledge without its tendency to improvise, and use that knowledge to enrich the training data our BiLSTM learns from.
+We also wanted to see how far a fine tuned LLM could go as a direct segmentation tool, even though our main interest was in using it as a knowledge source.

 What we did in the past 2 weeks?